Online Density-Based Clustering for Real-Time Narrative Evolution Monitorin: Theoretical Background and Related work

 \subsection{Density-Based Clustering}

-Density-based clustering algorithms, pioneered by Density-Based Spatial Clustering of Applications with Noise (DBSCAN) from \citet{ester1996density}, have become foundational for discovering arbitrary-shaped clusters in spatial data while robustly handling noise.
-Unlike partition-based methods (k-means) or hierarchical agglomerative clustering, DBSCAN defines clusters as dense regions separated by sparse areas, requiring only two parameters: $\epsilon$ (neighborhood radius) and min\_samples (minimum points to form a dense region).
+Density-based clustering, introduced with DBSCAN \citep{ester1996density}, identifies clusters as dense regions separated by sparse areas, enabling the discovery of arbitrarily shaped clusters while robustly handling noise.
+Unlike partition-based methods such as k-means or hierarchical agglomerative clustering, DBSCAN requires only two parameters—the neighborhood radius $\epsilon$ and a minimum density threshold—and does not require predefining the number of clusters.

-HDBSCAN extends DBSCAN by eliminating the need for $\epsilon$ through hierarchical cluster extraction based on cluster stability.
-The algorithm constructs a minimum spanning tree over mutual reachability distances, then extracts a flat clustering by selecting stable branches of the hierarchical tree.
-This approach provides several advantages: (1) automatic determination of optimal cluster granularity, (2) varying density cluster detection, (3) hierarchical cluster structure, and (4) probabilistic soft cluster assignments via outlier scores.
+HDBSCAN extends DBSCAN by removing the need to specify $\epsilon$ through hierarchical clustering based on mutual reachability distances and cluster stability.
+By extracting stable branches from a minimum spanning tree, HDBSCAN automatically determines cluster granularity, supports varying-density clusters, and provides soft cluster assignments via outlier scores.

-Despite these strengths, traditional implementations of DBSCAN and HDBSCAN require access to the complete dataset to construct their distance-based structures and compute cluster hierarchies.
-This computational model assumes static data and the ability to hold all points in memory simultaneously, limiting applicability to streaming scenarios where data arrives continuously and retrospective reprocessing of the entire history is impractical.
-Furthermore, narrative monitoring applications, where topics emerge, evolve, and fade over time, demand algorithms that can discover clusters without predefining their number, adapting dynamically to the natural structure present in incoming document streams rather than imposing predetermined partitions.
+Despite these advantages, DBSCAN and HDBSCAN are inherently batch-oriented, requiring access to the full dataset to construct distance structures and extract clusters.
+This assumption limits their applicability to streaming settings, where data arrives continuously and full reprocessing is impractical.
+In narrative monitoring applications, where topics emerge, evolve, and fade over time, clustering methods must adapt incrementally without predefined cluster counts, motivating the use of online density-based alternatives.